 Following college, Jack wrote an editorial column for the video game and technology website HomeLANfed.com, appearing in MIT’s Tech Review and Slashdot, and also wrote news copy as an intern at Kansas Public Radio.

-His short stories have been featured in a variety of venues including Dark Eclipse Magazine, Bete Noire Magazine, and Hungur Magazine.
-He contributes every other Monday to The Confabulator Cafe, a collaborative blog on writing.
+His short stories have been featured in over a dozen magazines and anthologies, inlcuding Dark Eclipse Magazine, Bete Noire Magazine, and Hungur Magazine.
+He is a regular contributor The Confabulator Cafe, a website featuring original short fiction from several writers.
 He won best story for the ConQuest Story-in-a-Bag Professional Horror Category in 2013 and 2014.
 His first collection All Manner of Dark Things is due out from Bottle Cap Publishing in April 2015.

-Jack is currently working on two novels (Kill Creek Road and Heaven’s Edge), a novella (Mama’s Little Boy) and two screenplays (Homefront and Angel of Death).
+Jack is currently working on three novels (Kill Creek Road, Very Dangerous People, and Heaven’s Edge), a novella (Mama’s Little Boy) and two screenplays (Homefront and Angel of Death).

 He is a member of the Horror Writer’s Association and a lifetime member of the H. P. Lovecraft Historical Society.
-He has a Master’s degree in Literary Arts from Fort Hays State University, focusing his research on the interaction between Gothic literature and contemporary social movements.
+He has a Master’s degree in Literary Arts from Fort Hays State University and focuses his research on the interaction between Gothic literature and contemporary social movements.